Battle of Sampur

-The Battle of Sampur was a battle fought in 2006 for the town of Sampur.
+The Battle of Sampur was fought in 2006 for the town of Sampur during the Sri Lankan civil war.

 Background

 Since the resumption of violence, concerns were mounting among the military establishment that the strategically crucial Sri Lanka Navy base in Trincomalee was under grave threat from LTTE gun positions located in and around Sampur, which lies across the Koddiyar Bay from Trincomalee.
 Artillery fired from LTTE bases in the area could potentially cripple the naval base, bringing it to a complete standstill and therefore cutting the only military supply chain to Jaffna.
 All movements of naval vessels were also under the constant surveillance of the LTTE.
 These fears were backed up by a United States military advisory team which visited the island in 2005.